Coderwelsch/smart-home-screen/README.md

 ## Run

 Run `yarn serve` to start the proxy server and serve the static files (e.g. on your raspberry pi).
+The app will be available at `http://localhost:3000`.

+On crash the app will automatically restart by the help of `nodemon`.